-Mueller report to be released within a week: attorney general
+Mueller report will be released within a week: U.S. attorney general

 “I don’t intend at this stage to send the full unredacted report to the committee,” Barr told a House of Representatives Appropriations subcommittee.
 “I am relying on my own discretion to make as much public as I can.”

-Mueller turned over his confidential report to Barr last month following his 22-month-long probe into whether members of Trump’s campaign colluded with Russia during the 2016 White House race and if Trump then obstructed inquiries into the matter.
+Tuesday’s hearing came a little more than two weeks after Mueller wrapped up a 22-month-long probe into whether members of Trump’s campaign colluded with Russia during the White House race and if he obstructed official inquiries into the matter.

-After receiving the report, Barr wrote in a letter to Congress that the Mueller investigation did not establish that members of Trump’s election campaign conspired with Russia but Democrats say Americans should see the full Mueller report and related documents.
+The impending release of the 400-page report is expected to shed light on some of the more contentious episodes of Trump’s election bid and presidency, including his firing of FBI head James Comey in 2017 and his campaign’s contacts with Russians.

-Barr said on Tuesday: “I don’t intend at this stage to send the full unredacted report to the committee.”
+The investigation, which Trump has repeatedly called a witch hunt, ensnared 34 people and three companies, including some members of Trump’s inner circle such as his former campaign chairman Paul Manafort and former national security adviser Michael Flynn.

 Redacted official documents or reports typically have sections blacked out to protect sensitive information.